-For 2015, actual USAAS as reported by Motor Intelligence was 17.47 million.
-Based on this level of USAAS, EBITDA levels for the purpose of determining payouts under the annual cash incentive plan were calculated by interpolation as follows: threshold: \$267.1 million; target: \$314.2 million; and maximum: \$361.3 million.
-The Company recorded EBITDA of \$314.9 million in 2015, and the Committee, using its discretion under the program, established a payout at 101.6% of target under the cash incentive plan.
+For 2017, actual USAAS as reported by Motor Intelligence was 17.2 million.
+Based on this level of USAAS, EBITDA levels for the purpose of determining payouts under the annual cash incentive plan were calculated by interpolation as follows: threshold: \$270.2 million; target: \$317.9 million; and maximum: \$365.6 million.
+The Company reported adjusted EBITDA of \$308.4 million in 2017, and the Committee, using its discretion under the plan to determine the actual payout based on performance and operational results, established a payout at 90% of target under the cash incentive plan.
 Such payout amounts were within, and subject to, the objective maximum amounts described below under the caption "Section 162(m)."
+The various incentive opportunities (as a percentage of base salary) and actual dollar amounts paid pursuant to the 2017 annual cash incentive plan are detailed in the table below.